-Achilles tendinitis is inflammation of the Achilles tendon, the tough band extending from the calf muscles to the heel.
+Achilles tendinitis is inflammation of the Achilles tendon, the tough band of tissue connecting the calf muscles to the heel.

 (See also Overview of Sports Injuries.)

 Achilles tendinitis is very common in runners.
 During running, the calf muscles help with the lift-off phase of gait (raising up on the toes from the foot being flat on the ground).
 Repetitive forces from running combined with insufficient recovery time from exercise can inflame the Achilles tendon.